A label-switching algorithm for fast core-periphery identification

 \section{Simulation study}

 In this section, we compare the proposed \texttt{greedyFast} with the naive implementation (\texttt{greedyNaive}) as well as an existing algorithm to identify CP structure on synthetic networks.
-Specifically, \texttt{cpnet} is a popular Python package for various network tasks related to CP structure and can be used in R with the \texttt{reticulate} package \cite{reticulate}.
-This package also uses a Kernighan-Lin-type algorithm to optimize the BE metric.
+Specifically, \texttt{cpnet} is a popular Python package for various network tasks related to CP structure and can be used in R with the \texttt{reticulate} package \citep{reticulate}.
+This implementation also uses a Kernighan-Lin-type algorithm to optimize the BE metric.
 Please see the Appendix for more details.
 We chose this algorithm as the main competitor because it is freely available online and can easily be implemented on Mac.
 On the other hand, UCINET \citep{everett2002ucinet}, for example, is designed for Windows, making use on a Mac more difficult.
 Additionally, we do not compare with other CP algorithms because the specific goal of this work is proposing a new algorithm for optimizing the BE metric.

 We generate networks with a known CP structure to compare the labels returned by the algorithms with the ground-truth.
 In the following sub-sections, we describe the data-generating models, but for now, let $\bc^*$ be the true labels and $\hat\bc$ be the estimated labels returned by one of the algorithms.
 Then the classification accuracy can be defined as